 - Diet: Omnivore

-- Life span in the wild: 23 years
+- Life span: 23 years

-- Habitat: Savannas, grasslands, woodlands and bushland
+- Habitat: Mixed including savannas, grasslands, woodlands and bushland

-- Range: Across Africa South of the Sahara
+- Range: Sub-Saharan Africa

 - Scientific name: Orycteropus afer